nielsenjared/nielsenjared.github.io/content/blog/algorithm-javascript-insertion-sort/index.md

 If we _temporarily_ remove the first card, `3`, we would check its value against the next card, `7`, see that `3` is less than  `7`, and simply put it back in its original location.

-We could also start with `7`, check its value against the previous card, see that `7` is greater than `3`, and return it to our hand.
+We could also start with `7`, check its value against the previous card, see that `7` is greater than `3`, and return it to its location in our hand.

 Do you see the pattern?
 So what about `10` and `1`?

 We _could_ temporarily remove `10` and check it against the next value, but as we saw above, we could accomplish the same end by starting with the second card, or value, in this case `1`.

-Long story short:
+Long story short, to _temporarily_ remove a value from our array, we simply declare a variable `temp` and assign it the value stored in `arr[1]`:
 ```js
 const insertionSort = (arr) => {
     let temp = arr[1];